Psychology expert Maria Guerrero’s tips for children and parents on how to stop bullies online and build resilience for life

-So what should children do when faced with cyberbullying?
+What should children do when faced with cyberbullying?

 Avoiding technology altogether would be like deciding not to leave the house to avoid getting run over by a car.
 The smarter and more realistic option is to be fully prepared if a problem occurs.
 Here is what every child should know:

 1. Don’t blame yourself.